-- 1. When pavers are used as the walkway material they must be - 1. spaced no closer than 3mm (1/8"). - 2. supported by non-abrasive pads or proprietary pedestals providing a minimum of 12.7 mm (1/2") of vertical separation layer for airflow and leveling. - 3. secured against movement by wind. - 2.
-When an additional membrane ply is installed over the finished roof membrane, to serve as a 'sacrificial' walking surface, the third ply is not considered part of the roof assembly and therefore is excluded from coverage under the RoofStar Guarantee. - 3.
-When warning zones are specified as part of the primary roof membrane, - 1. the membrane - 1. may be part of the primary roof membrane, in a contrasting colour. - 2. must be oriented parallel to the primary field runs. - 2. staggered end laps must be maintained but must be located under the contrasting membrane in order to create a clean edge.
+- 1) When pavers are used as the walkway material they must be - 1) spaced no closer than 3mm (1/8"). - 2) supported by non-abrasive pads or proprietary pedestals providing a minimum of 12.7 mm (1/2") of vertical separation layer for airflow and leveling (slip sheets under pedestals may be necessary to prevent membrane abrasion). - 3) secured against movement by wind. - 2) When an additional membrane ply is installed over the finished roof membrane, to serve as a 'sacrificial' walking surface, the third ply is not considered part of the roof assembly and therefore is excluded from coverage under the RoofStar Guarantee. - 3) When warning zones are specified as part of the primary roof membrane, - 1) the membrane

+- 1) may be part of the primary roof membrane, in a contrasting colour. - 2) must be oriented parallel to the primary field runs. - 2) staggered end laps must be maintained but must be located under the contrasting membrane in order to create a clean edge.